Types of weathering

 "Arch" in Utah (USA), an example of mechanical weathering

-The greater the temperature difference during the day, the faster the weathering process takes place.
-The next step in mechanical weathering is the ingress of water into the cracks, which, when frozen, increases in volume by 1/10 of its volume, which contributes to even greater weathering of the rock.
-If blocks of rocks fall, for example, into a river, then there they are slowly grinded and crushed under the influence of the current.
+The greater the temperature difference during the day, the faster the weathering process.
+The next step in mechanical weathering is the entry of water into the cracks, which, when frozen, increases in volume by 1/10 of its volume, which contributes to even greater weathering of the rock.
+If blocks of rocks fall, for example, into a river, then they are slowly worn down and crushed under the influence of the current.
 Mudflows, wind, gravity, earthquakes, volcanic eruptions also contribute to the physical weathering of rocks.
-Mechanical crushing of rocks leads to the transmission and retention of water and air by the rock, as well as a significant increase in surface area, which creates favorable conditions for chemical weathering.
+Mechanical grinding of rocks leads to the passage and retention of water and air by the rock, as well as a significant increase in surface area, which creates favorable conditions for chemical weathering.

-The resulting base (KOH) creates an alkaline environment in the solution, in which further destruction of the crystal lattice of orthoclase occurs.
-In the presence of CO 2, KOH transforms into the carbonate form:
+The resulting base (KOH) creates an alkaline environment in the solution, in which further destruction of the orthoclase crystal lattice occurs.
+In the presence of CO 2 KOH goes into the form of carbonate:

-The interaction of water with minerals of rocks also leads to hydration - the attachment of water particles to mineral particles.
+The interaction of water with minerals of rocks also leads to hydration - the addition of water particles to mineral particles.
 For example:

-In the zone of chemical weathering, the oxidation reaction is also widespread, to which many minerals containing oxidizable metals are subjected.
-A striking example of oxidative reactions during chemical weathering is the interaction of molecular oxygen with sulfides in an aqueous medium.
-Thus, during the oxidation of pyrite, along with sulfates and hydrates of iron oxides, sulfuric acid is formed, which participates in the creation of new minerals.
+In the chemical weathering zone, the oxidation reaction is also widespread, to which many minerals containing oxidizable metals undergo.
+A striking example of oxidative reactions during chemical weathering is the interaction of molecular oxygen with sulfides in the aquatic environment.
+So, during the oxidation of pyrite, along with sulfates and hydrates of iron oxides, sulfuric acid is formed, which is involved in the creation of new minerals.

-Radiation weathering is the destruction of rocks by radiation.
+Radiation weathering is the destruction of rocks under the action of radiation.
 Radiation weathering affects the process of chemical, biological and physical weathering.
 Lunar regolith.

 Biological weathering is produced by living organisms (bacteria, fungi, viruses, burrowing animals, lower and higher plants, etc.).